kingkenway/mono/README.md

 ## 1. Overview

+Project #sweet-loans [(link)](https://sweet-loans.herokuapp.com/) is a web application that allows its user to connect their financial account, see their information, transactions, balances and also fetch real time data that happens on the financial account.
-Project #sweet-loans [(link)](https://sweet-loans.herokuapp.com/) is a simple Express NodeJS application, that basically implements the core features of the Mono-Connect [API](https://docs.mono.co/reference).
+It is built with NodeJS Express, which basically implements the core features of the Mono-Connect [API](https://docs.mono.co/reference).

 ## 2. Implementation